 \subsection{Retrieval Module Evaluation}

 The evaluation of the retrieval module is designed to assess the consistency between the set of citations retrieved by the agent, $\mathcal{E}^{+}$, and the ground-truth citations annotated in our dataset, $\mathcal{E}^{+\ast}$.
-To quantify this alignment, our metric suite, $\mathcal{M}_{\rho}$, employs a \textbf{rule-based exact match} on canonical identifiers (DOIs) to calculate scores for relevance, coverage, and provenance (detailed in \ref{sec:retrieval-matching}).
+To quantify this alignment, our metric suite, $\mathcal{M}_{\rho}$, employs a \textit{rule-based exact match} on canonical identifiers (DOIs) to calculate scores for relevance, coverage, and provenance (detailed in Appendix~\ref{sec:retrieval-matching}).

-We assess this capability in our two distinct modes: In the \textbf{End-to-end Mode}, the module receives the agent's own predicted plan, $\mathcal{T}$, as input.
+We assess this capability in our two distinct modes: In the \textit{end-to-end mode}, the module receives the agent's own predicted plan, $\mathcal{T}$, as input.
 This setup measures the retriever's practical, end-to-end performance and reveals its susceptibility to any errors propagated from the upstream Planning module.
-In the \textbf{Isolated Mode}, the module is provided with the ground-truth plan, $\mathcal{T}^{\ast}$.
+In the \textit{isolated mode}, the module is provided with the ground-truth plan, $\mathcal{T}^{\ast}$.
 This assesses the module's maximum intrinsic capability, assuming a perfect plan was formulated.
-By comparing results from these two modes, we can effectively disentangle retrieval failures from planning failures.
+Comparing results from two modes effectively disentangles retrieval failures from planning failures.